coreos/tectonic-docs/Documentation/alm/vault-ocs.md

 ### Repeat for each Vault instance

 Repeat the unseal process by port-forwarding to each instance listed as sealed.
-This will make them available for fail over if the active instance fails.
+This will make them available for failover if the active instance fails.

 ```
 $ kubectl -n default get vault example -o jsonpath='{.status.sealedNodes}'